home Home

 Root Canal Therapy

-On your next visit, the temporary filling material is removed and a post is inserted to provide strength and reinforce the tooth.
+In your next visit, the temporary filling material is removed and a post is inserted to provide strength and reinforce the tooth.
 Once the post is placed the tooth is permanently restored.
-The tooth is then prepared for a crown and you are placed in a temporary crown until the permanent returns form the laboratory.
+The tooth is then prepared for a crown and you will be given a temporary crown until the permanent returns form the laboratory.
 Approximately one week later, Final crown will be cemented over the tooth to strengthen its structure and improve appearance.

 Top Page